 To answer this question, we must give an accurate illustration of the spiritual significance of what is taking place on this planet, and how we all came to exist in this chaotic world.
 Understanding the true nature of our existence is the only real answer to permanently healing a broken spirit.
-Once we accept our true purpose in the light of creation, we will forever have hope in a better future and happiness even in the darkest of times.
+Once we accept our true purpose in the light of creation, we will forever have hope for a better future and happiness even in the darkest of times.

 Think about it.
 What happens to humans who deny the Heavenly Father while seeking the desires of the flesh?
 Why does the rich man never have enough money?
 Why does the collector never have enough stuff?
 Why does the adulterer never have enough sex?
 Why do drugs and alcohol never fill our internal vacancies?
 Why are the “beautiful people” and self-worshipers never truly satisfied as they age?
 Why must mankind choose hatred and war when love is so much easier to practice?
 Why does anger well up in the hearts of those who deny Christ’s teachings of love and forgiveness?